-Description: Design and construction of a new Westside IV Pump Station with a capacity of 5 MGD.
-Purpose: A new pump station is necessary to address the projected new population growth in the Westside IV Pressure Plane.
-This project was recommended in the 2017 Water Master Plan Update.
-Allocation: This project is allocated 26% to growth in the study period.
-Allocation was determined using the projected growth in demand (2023-2031) in the Westside IV Pressure Plane, multiplied by the proportion of the capacity that will be provided by the pump station expansion.
+Description: Design and construction of a new Westside IV Pump Station with a capacity of 5 the Westside IV Pressure Plane.
+This project was recommended in the 2017 Water using the projected growth in demand (2023-2031) in the Westside IV Pressure Plane, multiplied by the proportion of the capacity that will be provided by the pump station expansion.
 This value was then divided by the added capacity resulting from the pump station (5 MGD).